StuyCSDojo/dojo-docs/README.rst

 * Use "=" for title documents, "-" for title of sections, and "^" for title of subsections
 * Use the |br| custom directives to move text to the next line
 * Insert a newline when you want an actual line break
+* Unlike all the other repositories, the default highlighting language should be ``none``

+  * Simulate this behavior by stating ``.. highlight:: none`` at the top of every file (below the outline)
+  * Only exception is when the majority of the code block needs to be highlighted in a different language
 * For all sections, use the following format for labels:
   ::